College of Education presents awards, medallions

 “Last year, I was up here to get my medallion and see what the world had in store for me,” said Jones to the graduating seniors.
 “Pitt gave me the skills and tools I needed to be successful in the classroom.
 My motto?
 Treat your worst kids like they’re your best kids.”

-In addition to recognizing Dozier and Jones, the College of Education recognized Clayton “Bruce” Warner, PSU associate professor in Psychology & Counseling, with the Excellence in Teaching Award, and two Teachers of Promise, with the Delta Kappa Gamma Lyla Vaughn Award: Karisa Garber, an Elementary Education major from Leavenworth, Kansas, and Levi Wyrick, Physical Education major from Elk City, Kansas.
+In addition to recognizing Dozier and Jones, the College of Education recognized Clayton “Bruce” Warner, PSU associate professor in Psychology & Counseling, with the Excellence in Teaching Award, and two Teachers of Promise, with the Delta Kappa Gamma Lyla Vaughn Award: Karisa Garber, an Elementary Education major from Leavenworth, Kansas, and Levi Wyrick, a Physical Education major from Elk City, Kansas.

 Representatives from the College of Education also presented 88 graduating seniors who completed student teaching with medallions that they may wear during Commencement, and administered the Teacher’s Oath.